wcpannell/apiminer/README.rst

 .. image:: https://travis-ci.org/wcpannell/apiminer.svg?branch=master
     :target: https://travis-ci.org/wcpannell/apiminer

 apiminer is a Python package that handles communications with your miner APIs so you don't have to.
 Apiminer formats the output into a dictionary object for use in your reporting script.
-It can, optionally, autmatically grab the latest status every time it is called.
+It can, optionally, automatically grab the latest status every time it is called.

 Apiminer supports:
  * ClaymoreRPC